sahib/misc/performance/4_io.rst

 * XFS: good with big files.
 * btrfs: feature-rich, can do CoW & snapshots.
 * ZFS: highly scalable and very complex.
+* sshfs: remote access over FUSE

 .. note::

+    Actual implementation of read/write/etc. for a single filesystem like FAT, ext4, btrfs.
+There are different ways to layout and maintain data on disk, depending on your use case.

     Syscalls all work the same, but some filesystems have better performance regarding writes/reads/syncs or